 Exercise with Educators: Health, fitness, network

 The International Conference on Residency Education (ICRE) is committed to supporting physician health and well-being in every aspect of its programming – from its scholarly workshops to its social events.
-Back by popular demand, ICRE’s Exercise with Educators program encourages conference participants to trade their business wear for active wear, and join colleagues for a yoga session, or a guided walk or run around scenic Quebec City.
+Back by popular demand, ICRE’s Exercise with Educators program encourages conference participants to trade their business wear for active wear, and join colleagues for a yoga session, or a guided walk or run around scenic Ottawa.
 All fitness levels are welcome.

 Conference Welcoming Reception